bluefireteam/audioplayers/packages/audioplayers/example/example.md

-Below example demonstrates a simple player app.
+# Simple audio player app example

 A complete example showcasing all _audioplayers_ features can be found in our [repository](https://github.com/bluefireteam/audioplayers/tree/main/packages/audioplayers/example).
 Also check out our live [web app](https://bluefireteam.github.io/audioplayers/).